In this blog, I will show you the steps to host a WordPress website in the EC2 Instance with Remote RDS (Mysql)

 Step 11: Finally create your database and it will be available in your rds console.

-Install the LAMP stack and wordpress in LiNUX server.
+Install the LAMP stack and wordpress on the Linux server.

 Step 1: Install the Apache webserver